3.16.2011

 3. How many birthdays and/or anniversaries of friends and family will be happening this month?

 Scads.
-The village idiot was the 6th, my former spouse was the 7th, a FB-only friend's was yesterday, a good friend from Michigan's is tomorrow, my farmer friend's - and the husband of someone I used to know well - is the 25th, a FB-and-then-some friend's is the 26th, and the best cook in the world's is the 29th (she's also a former roommate and a really good friend).
+Nick was the 6th, my former spouse was the 7th, a FB-only friend's was yesterday, a good friend from Michigan's is tomorrow, my farmer friend's - and the husband of someone I used to know well - is the 25th, a FB-and-then-some friend's is the 26th, and the best cook in the world's is the 29th (she's also a former roommate and a really good friend).
 No anniversaries, though, that I can think of?

 4. Show and Tell.
 What comes to mind first when you see this picture?
 Or, tell a story if it reminds you of one.